HangfireIO/Hangfire.Documentation/configuration/configuring-logging.rst

 Using a custom logger
 -----------------------

-It is very simple to add a custom logger implementation.
-If your application uses another logging library that is not listed above, you only need to implement the following interfaces:
+If your application uses another logging library that's not listed above, you can implement your own logging adapter.
+Please see the following snippet to learn how to do this – all you need is to implement some interfaces and register the resulting log provider in a global configuration instance.

 .. code-block:: csharp